-She then has been seen in episodic television such as TEEN WOLF, PARENTHOOD, HAPPY ENDINGS and WEIRD LONERS, and recurred on the FOX show SON OF ZORN.
+She then has been seen in episodic television such as TEEN WOLF, PARENTHOOD, HAPPY ENDINGS, THE AFFAIR and WEIRD LONERS, and recurred on the FOX show SON OF ZORN.

-Last summer she worked with two-time Academy Award director Alejandro Innaritu for eight days on his experimental VR short CARNE y ARENA which debuted at the 2017 Cannes Film Festival.
+Last summer she worked with two-time Academy Award director Alejandro Inarritu for eight days on his experimental VR short CARNE y ARENA which debuted at the 2017 Cannes Film Festival and won an Oscar.

 After lamenting the lack of roles for Asian females over 30 especially with the "fun" stuff, she began writing, producing and directing her own projects.